 The cavity wall by comparison is an impermeable wall in that the cavity is intended to form a ‘barrier’ to prevent moisture penetration; any rainwater entering the wall is evaporated away by air movement in the cavity.

 Many modern insulation materials are usually non-permeable and will be rendered or clad to prevent rainwater penetration.
-However, they do not stop moisture reaching the internal surface of the wall from people and what they do — and that can mean that more ventilation is needed in the house to remove the moist air before it gets to the walls.
+However, they do not stop moisture reaching the internal surface of the wall from people and what they do — and that can mean that more home ventilation is needed to remove the moist air before it gets to the walls.

 The dew point is the point where air meets a temperature that causes the moisture to condense out of the air as water.
 The temperature will change through a wall as it moves from the outside ambient temperature to the internal temperature.